oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

  <if type="Node.js">
  The Node.js supports both JavaScript and TypeScript applications.

+  1. This lab includes code samples for JavaScript and TypeScript applications.
+Decide the application that you want to use.

-  1. Open the [Node.js Download](https://nodejs.org/en/) and download Node.js for your operating system.
-Ensure that Node Package Manager (npm) is installed along with Node.js.
+  2. Open the [Node.js Download](https://nodejs.org/en/) link and download Node.js.
+Follow the prompts to install the Node.js package.
+The Node Package Manager (npm) is automatically installed.

+   With this Node.js package, you can run both JavaScript and TypeScript applications.

-  2. Install the node SDK for Oracle NoSQL Database.
+  3. Install the node SDK for Oracle NoSQL Database.

   ```
   <copy>